Know the Laws: Louisiana

-Yes.
+It depends.
 If you have a protective order against the abuser, or if the abuser has been convicted of a felony or domestic violence misdemeanor, then federal law states that it is illegal for the abuser to ever buy, own or have a gun in his/her possession.* There are certain requirements that your protective order must meet for it to qualify under federal law.
-See I have a Protective Order against my abuser.
+See I have a protective order against the abuser.
 Can s/he keep a gun or buy a new gun? to read more about what those requirements are.
 If you are not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
 To read the definition of a felony, see What is the definition of a felony?

 In addition, if the abuser has committed one of the following crimes, Louisiana state law makes it illegal for him/her to possess a gun for a period of ten years from the date of completing the sentence, probation, parole, or suspension of sentence:

-In order for your Protective Order to qualify under Federal law, the defendant (person who the order is against) must:
+In addition, federal law may prohibit the abuser from having a gun.
+In order for your protective order to qualify under federal law, the defendant (person who the order is against) must:

-Note: If your Protective Order has expired, it is no longer a valid order under Federal law, which means the firearm ban also does not apply.
-The expiration date should be written at the bottom of the first and fourth pages of your Protective Order.
+If your protective order has expired, it is no longer a valid order under federal law, which means the firearm ban also does not apply.

-Note: This law may not apply to law enforcement officials, military personnel, and other government employees who use guns while performing official duties. ** If your abuser is a police officer, member of the military, or someone else who uses a gun for their job, talk to your local domestic violence program about your options.
-See LA State and Local Programs page under the Where to Find Help tab at the top of this page.
+Note: This law may not apply to law enforcement officials, military personnel, and other government employees who use guns while performing official duties.*** If the abuser is a police officer, member of the military, or someone else who uses a gun for his/her job, talk to your local domestic violence program about your options.
+See our LA State and Local Programs page for local organizations.

 *** 18 USC § 925(a)(1)

-While it does not need to be written on your Protective order that your abuser cannot own, buy or have a gun in order for the Federal law to be enforced, it may make it easier if it is written.
-Although LA Protective Orders automatically have a statement about the Federal Firearms Prohibition, Louisiana does not have a state law that specifically says that a person who has a Protective Order against him/her cannot own or buy a gun, which means it is not always clear to law enforcement officials that your abuser’s gun should be taken away when the Protective Order is issued.
-However, there are a couple steps you can take to help make this clear:
+While it does not need to be written on your protective order that the abuser cannot own, buy or have a gun in order for the federal law to be enforced, it may make it easier if it is written.
+There are a couple steps you can take to try to take to help make this clear:

 It also may be helpful if the judge explains what will happen to the abuser's guns, who will take them, and where they will be held once you leave the courthouse.
-If the judge agrees to add language that your abuser cannot keep his guns while the Protective Order is in effect, you may also want to ask that the judge:
+If the judge agrees to add language that the abuser cannot keep his guns while the protective order is in effect, you may also want to ask that the judge:

 Maybe.
-Your abuser does not have to come to the hearing in order for the law to apply to him, but he does have to be given notice of the hearing and an opportunity to attend.* If no hearing is scheduled, and/or no notice is given about the PO, then the federal firearm law might not apply to your abuser. **
+The abuser does not have to come to the hearing in order for the law to apply to him/her, but s/he does have to be given notice of the hearing and an opportunity to attend.* If no hearing is scheduled, and/or no notice is given about the protective order, then the federal firearm law might not apply to the abuser. **

 No. Under federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you are not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
 In addition, LA state law says that a conviction for various other crimes would also make it illegal for the abuser to have a gun.** See I am a victim of domestic violence and the abuser has a gun.
-Do I have legal options for getting the gun away from the abuser? for a list of those crimes.
+Is that legal? for a list of those crimes.

 ** LA R.S.
 14:95.1(A)